-This switch includes wiring provisions for a dealer or a qualified service center to install an auxiliary roof lamp.
+If your vehicle has this feature, this switch includes wiring provisions for a dealer or a qualified service center to install an auxiliary roof lamp.
 This switch is located on the center of the instrument panel near the comfort controls.

-When the switch wiring is connected to an auxiliary roof mounted lamp, pressing the button will activate the lamp and illuminate an indicator light near the button.
-Pressing the button again will turn off the roof mounted lamp.
+When the switch wiring is connected to an auxiliary roof mounted lamp, pressing the switch will activate the lamp and illuminate an indicator light near the button.
+Pressing the switch again will turn off the roof mounted lamp.

-If your vehicle has this switch, your vehicle may have the Snow Plow Prep Package.
+If your vehicle has this switch, your vehicle may have the snow plow prep package.
 For further information see "Snow Plow Prep Package" in the Index.